metrogamelab/emptyepsilon-scenario-tuc/Readme.md

 * Stations restock and recharge everything when the players dock.
 But they decline service when there are enemies within 5u.
 * When a player ship is destroyed their ship will respawn after half a minute.
 But that time increases every time they die.
 * The callsigns of the enemy will consist of the first letter of their type and blocks that indicate the health of their hull.
-* Chat with HQ to see your teams kill count.
+* Chat with Academy to see your teams kill count.
 * There are some settings in the `scenario_01_tuc.lua` file that you can use to set player ship names and tweak the difficulty of the waves.